 - Compacting virtual disk images is limited to VDI files.
 The VBoxManage modifymedium --compact command is currently only implemented for VDI files.
 At the moment the only way to optimize the size of a virtual disk images in other formats, such as VMDK or VHD, is to clone the image and then use the cloned image in the VM configuration. - OVF import/export: - OVF localization, with multiple languages in a single OVF file, is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection, and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - Remote files using HTTP or other mechanisms are not yet supported. - Neither scale mode nor seamless mode work correctly with guests using OpenGL 3D features, such as with Compiz-enabled window managers. - The RDP server in the Oracle VM VirtualBox extension pack supports only audio streams in format 22.05kHz stereo 16-bit.
-If the RDP client requests any other audio format there will be no audio. - Preserving the aspect ratio in scale mode works only on Windows hosts and on Mac OS X hosts. - On Mac OS X hosts, the following features are not yet implemented: - Numlock emulation - CPU frequency metric - Memory ballooning - Mac OS X guests: - Mac OS X guests can only run on a certain host hardware.
-For details about license and host hardware limitations.
-See chapter 3.1.1, Mac OS X Guests, page 51 and check the Apple software license conditions. - Oracle VM VirtualBox does not provide Guest Additions for Mac OS X at this time.
+If the RDP client requests any other audio format there will be no audio. - Preserving the aspect ratio in scale mode works only on Windows hosts and on macOS hosts. - On macOS hosts, the following features are not yet implemented: - Numlock emulation - CPU frequency metric - Memory ballooning - macOS/ARM64 (Apple silicon) host package - Mac OS X guests: